ionic-team/ionic-portals/website/docs/getting-started/android.md

 ---
-title: Getting Started - Android
+title: Using Portals in Android
-sidebar_label: Android
+sidebar_label: Using Portals in Android
 ---